-Brian 1 Brian 2 Brian 1 counter = SpikeCounter(group) pop_counter = Brian 2 counter = SpikeMonitor(group, →record=False) # do the run # Number of spikes for neuron 3 count_3 = counter.count[3] Total number of spikes: total_spikes = pop_counter.nspikes # Total number of spikes: total_spikes = counter.num_spikes
+Brian 2 Brian 2 counter = SpikeMonitor(group, →record=False) # do the run # Number of spikes for neuron 3 count_3 = counter.count[3] # Total number of spikes: total_spikes = counter.num_spikes

 Currently Brian 2 provides no functionality to calculate statistics such as correlations or histograms online, there is no equivalent to the following classes that existed in Brian 1: AutoCorrelogram, CoincidenceCounter, CoincidenceMatrixCounter, ISIHistogramMonitor, VanRossumMetric.
 You will therefore have to be calculate the corresponding statistics manually after the simulation based on the information stored in the SpikeMonitor.
 If you use the default Runtime code generation, you can also create a new Python class that calculates the statistic online (see this example from a Brian 2 tutorial).